 As fall weather approaches, some unwanted residents may try to take shelter in your home.
-Rodents hate the cold and may seek shelter in your house or garage – causing damage and introducing potential health issues.
+Rodents like mice and rats hate the cold and may seek shelter in your house or garage – causing damage and introducing potential health issues.
 One of the best defenses against a possible infestation is to know the signs of mice in your home.
 Here are seven signs you might have a mouse in your house:

 - Damaged boxes or storage containers.
 Do you have a stack of cardboard boxes or plastic containers in your garage or attic?
 If so, be sure to regularly inspect them for damage such as holes or gnaw marks, which could be a sign that mice and rats are trying to work their way in while searching for food.

 - Gnaw marks on plastic or furniture.
 As you move around inside your house, if you find gnaw marks on furniture, plastic, indoor storage solutions, or even on the baseboards or doors of your home, rats and mice may be to blame.

 - Droppings.
 Mouse poop indicates the areas mice are most active in your home.
 Measuring roughly 3 to 6 mm in length, droppings resemble a black grain of rice.
 Rodent droppings can often be mistaken for cockroach droppings and will be concentrated around areas of breeding and nesting.
 Droppings may also be found around items that mice have destroyed or damaged – so keep an eye out around those cardboard boxes or gnawed pieces of furniture mentioned above.
 These droppings can sometimes carry harmful bacteria, viruses, and diseases and should not be handled without using proper PPE including gloves and respirators.

 - Noises.
 You will likely hear squeaks from within the walls or the sound of mice scurrying around in cabinets when rodents are present.
 Take note of any unusual sounds when the house is quiet and mention them to your exterminator.